ardanlabs/kit/cfg/readme.md

 ``` go
 func Init(p Provider) error
 ```
-Init is to be called only once, to load up the given namespace if found, in the environment variables.
+Init is to be called only once.
+A Provider must be supplied which will return a map of key/value pairs to be loaded.
+There are currently two Providers implemented today, EnvProvider and MapProvider.
 All keys will be made lowercase.

 ## func Int